MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/data-source-management-api/get-data-source-information.md

 ---
-title: "Get Data Source Information | Microsoft Docs" ms.custom: "" ms.date: "02/28/2018"
+title: Get Data Source Information
-ms.reviewer: ""
-ms.suite: ""
-ms.tgt_pltfrm: ""
+titleSuffix: Microsoft Bing Maps ms.date: 04/28/2022
-ms.topic: "article"
+ms.topic: article
 ms.assetid: 9aea8125-9433-4956-a501-37773a4adee8
 caps.latest.revision: 33
-author: "rbrundritt"
+author: rbrundritt
-ms.author: "richbrun"
+ms.author: richbrun
-manager: "stevelom"
+manager: stevelom
-ms.service: "bing-maps"
+ms.service: bing-maps
 ---

 # Get Data Source Information

 Use the following URLs to get information about one or more data sources.

  You can view the query URL, master key, and query key for all data sources associated with a Bing Maps Account on [Bing Maps Account Center](https://www.bingmapsportal.com).
 For more information, see [Getting Data Source Information](https://msdn.microsoft.com/library/hh127034).

 ## Supported HTTP Methods

 GET

 ## URL templates

  **Get information about all data sources that belong to a Bing Maps Account**.

  The response returned by this URL is an AtomPub service document that contains the date and time that the each data source was last updated and the names of the data sources.
 When the `$format` query option is set to `atom`, which is the default value, the base URLs to use to query the data sources are also provided.
 For more information about the response and AtomPub service documents, see the **Response** and **Example** sections following the table of parameters.